leovantoji/Bertelsmann_Udacity_TechScholarship_CloudDevOps_Nanodegree/Notes.md

 - Use `git log --stat` command to display the file(s) that have been modified, the number of lines that have been added/removed, and a summmary line with the total number of modified files and lines that have been added/removed.
 - Use `git log --patch` or `git log -p` command to display the files that have been modified, the location of the lines that have been added/removed, and the actual changes that have been made.
 - Use `git log -p <first-7-characters-of-SHA>` or `git show <first-7-characters-of-SHA>` command to show only the patch information of one commit.
-- Useful keys to navigate the log:
-  - `j` or `↓` to move down one line at a time.
-  - `d` to move down by half the page screen.
+- Use `git add` command to move files from the **Working directory** to the **Staging index**.
-  - `f` to move down by a whole page screen.
-  - `k` or `↑` to move up one line at a time.
-  - `u` to move up by half the page screen.
+- Use `git commit`command to move files from the **Staging index** to the repo.
-  - `b` to move up by a whole page screen.
-  - `q` to quit the log.
+- Use `git diff` command to see changes that have been made but haven't been commited yet.
+- The `.gitignore` file tells Git about the files that Git should not track.
+This file should be placed in the same directory that the `.git` file is.